maawoo/TDC_thesis/source/04_results.md

 To identify any problems and possible bottlenecks, for example in terms of disk and memory bandwidth, per-pixel computations were performed for the datasets.
 Hereby, for each pixel of the entire spatial extent of the TDC, the sum of valid observations was calculated by considering each pixel's time-series information.

-The calculation for SAR datasets is rather straightforward, as only no data values need to be excluded or masked to get the sum of valid observations.
+The calculation for SAR datasets is rather straightforward, as only no data values need to be excluded or masked to get the sum of valid observations and only one of the polarisation bands need to be considered as the coverage of valid data should be the same.

 For optical datasets on the other hand, an appropriate clear-sky mask needs to be created from the information provided by the QAI band.
 In this case, the masking tool of the ODC core Python package was used to create a boolean mask from the QAI flag values listed in @tbl:qai_flags.
 The values are combined in a logical *AND* fashion, which means that pixels are only set to *True* if all conditions apply.
-The result is a boolean array for an entire dataset, which is then used to calculate the sum of valid observations.
+The result is a boolean array for the entire dataset, which is then used to calculate the sum of valid observations.

 -----------------------------------------------------------
 **QAI flag**                                **Value**
 ------------------------------------------ ----------------
-Valid data                                   valid
+Valid data                                   'valid'

-Cloud state                                  clear
+Cloud state                                  'clear'

-Cloud shadow                                 no
+Cloud shadow                                 False
 -----------------------------------------------------------

 Table: QAI flags used for the computation {#tbl:qai_flags}